Year: 2017 – 2019 | Role: Graphic Design Intern | Category: Print Design, Digital Design

 Dance T-Shirt Design

-I wanted to create something that would be appealing to a wide variety of people, so I inputted images of different styles of dance from the department in each letter of “dance” to create a visually appealing, simple, and bold design that would be attention-grabbing and striking.
+I wanted to create a design that would appeal to a wide variety of people within the department, so I inputted images of different dance styles in each letter of “dance” to create a simple and bold design that would be attention-grabbing and striking.

 The department sold out of the shirts in a month and had to order more!
 They have since placed additional orders and had requests for shirts across the Champaign-Urbana community and beyond.